bailey27/syncplaylists/README.md

 syncplaylists
 ------
-This is a Windows program I wrote to sync my iTunes playlists to a USB drive.
+This is a Windows console-mode program I wrote to sync my iTunes playlists to a USB drive.

 You can download the executable from the [releases page](https://github.com/bailey27/syncplaylists/releases).
 The executable is signed by the developer, Bailey Brown.